Venomalia/UniversalDynamicInput/Readme.md

 You can find all supported input devices on the [wiki](https://github.com/Venomalia/UniversalDynamicInput/wiki/Supported-Input-Devices), if a devices is not supported you can [add it](https://github.com/Venomalia/UniversalDynamicInput/wiki/Add-a-Devices) or open a [request](https://github.com/Venomalia/UniversalDynamicInput/issues/new/choose).

 ## How to install the pack?
-You can also find a detailled intalation for your version on the [wiki](https://github.com/Venomalia/UniversalDynamicInput/wiki/Installation).
+You can also find a detailled installation for your version on the [wiki](https://github.com/Venomalia/UniversalDynamicInput/wiki/Installation).

 #### Installation
 1. Place the **DynamicInputTextures** folder into Dolphin's **Load** directory: